mizquierdo97/VideoPlayer/docs/README.md

 ### What is a Video Player?

-A video player, also known as media player, is a program that allows the reproduction, in this case of video format files.
-Such as AVI, MP4, MPEG and many more.
+A video player, also known as media player, is a program that allows the reproduction, in this case of video format files, Such as AVI, MP4, MPEG and many more.
-Some of the most famous programs are VLC Media Player, DivX or QuickTime.
+Some of the most famous programs are VLC Media Player, DivX and QuickTime.

 <img src="http://simosystems.eu/images/vlc.gif" width="150"><img src="http://images.apple.com/euro/quicktime/download/images/icon_qt_big.jpg" width="150"><img src="http://www.albinoblacksheep.com/download/icon/wmp.png" width="150">